j-solis11/Simple-Sprouts/README.md

 - Footprint Accuracy: Double-check footprints for all parts, especially connectors and larger diodes.
 - Part Availability: Use components from suppliers that support automated assembly.
 - Clear Labeling: Label all terminal blocks and GPIO pinouts.
-- Flyback Protection: Always include flyback diodes across inductive loads, even as a just in case.
+- Flyback Protection: Always include flyback diodes across inductive loads, even as a just-in-case.

 ### Power System
 - Oversize Power Supplies: Choose power supplies with 25–50% more headroom.